Sports leagues are playing the most dangerous of games during the coronavirus pandemic

 The ongoing labor dispute has nothing to do with safety protocols, even though coronavirus cases are on the rise in nine of 10 states that are home to teams in the proposed West region.
 It’s one thing to agree to play ball.
 It’s another thing to figure out where and how, but few are talking about that.

-“The truth is, here is we are, it’s middle of June, 2020, and none of us know what the best decision is, we’re all learning on the fly … none of us have been through a pandemic before,” Shoham said.
+“The truth is, here we are, it’s middle of June 2020, and none of us know what the best decision is, we’re all learning on the fly … none of us have been through a pandemic before,” Shoham said.
 “We don’t know what the right decision is, but we have a sense as to what the wrong decision is.”

 The leagues have made their decision, so staunchly and stubbornly that we’re not going to know if it’s the wrong one until it’s too late.
 It’s the most optimistic of ventures.
 It’s the most dangerous of games.